kru01/ColorCompression_K-means/README.md

 # Color Compression with K-means clustering and numpy

-- Project from HCMUS's 2023 Applied Mathematics and Statistics.
+- Project from HCMUS's 2023 Applied Mathematics and Statistics course.
+- ***Disclaimer: This program only supports `RGB` color model.*** Others such as `RGBA`, `CMYK`, or `HSL`, etc. might produce questionable results or not work at all.

 ![world pulse](samples/forREADME.png)

 ## Content

 - `lab02_project01.ipynb` contains all the tasks and requirements of the project.
-- `Report.pdf` includes my documentation for my implementation of K-means clustering and all the required tasks.
+- `Report.pdf` includes my documentation for K-means clustering and all the required tasks.
 - `sample` folder holds the pictures that were used during implementation and documentation.

 ### `ColorCompressionKMeans.ipynb`